Oak Grove station: MBTA station

 Malden Center served as a stop for commuter rail trains from 1977 to 1979, while Oak Grove did not.
-After the approach trestles at North Station burned on January 20, 1984, Oak Grove became the inbound terminus for the Haverhill Line.
+After the approach trestles at North Station burned on January 20, 1984, Malden Center temporarily became the inbound terminus for the Haverhill Line.
+The terminal was changed to Oak Grove on February 15, 1984.
 When North Station reopened on April 20, 1985, Malden Center replaced Oak Grove as the Malden commuter rail stop.
 The switch may have been made due to a request by John A. Brennan Jr., who was then constructing a large development near Malden Center station.

 Because of its Orange Line connection, Oak Grove occasionally served as a temporary inbound terminus for Haverhill Line service during commuter rail service disruptions between Oak Grove and Boston's North Station.
 (Double track begins just north of the station, making operations easier than using Malden Center as the terminal.)
 It served this role during the 2004 Democratic National Convention, when North Station was closed for a week for security purposes.

 In October 1997, Oak Grove was identified as a possible site for a parking garage, but this was never pursued.
+A footbridge over Spot Pond Brook connects the east side of the station to Fairlawn Street.
+On August 15, 2005, the MBTA began closing the bridge after 8 pm at the request of residents.